HolmesProcessing/Holmes-Documentation/rst/components/holmes-storage/installation.rst

 | Fake-S3  |    [x]      |     []       |      []       |
 +----------+-------------+--------------+---------------+

 If you want to run Holmes-Storage on your local machine for testing or development purposes, we recommend you use lightweight servers compatible with the Amazon S3 API.
 This will make the installation and usage of Holmes-Storage faster and more efficient.
-There are several great options to fulfill this role: `Fake-S3 <FakeS3_>`_, `Minio <Minio_>`_, `Pithos <Pithos_>`_ etc. The above mentioned frameworks are only suggestions, any S3 compatible storage will do.
+There are several great options to fulfill this role: `Fake-S3 <FakeS3_>`_, `Minio <Minio_>`_, `Pithos <Pithos_>`_ etc. The above-mentioned frameworks are only suggestions, any S3 compatible storage will do.
 Check out their documentation to find out which option is more suitable for the work you intend to do.

 Document Stores
 """""""""""""""""""